- 1 Bedrooms

 - Approximately 800 square feet

 1 BR -1 BA - LR and Full Kitchen and is located on the river.
 Your private dock awaits you.
-Splendid vistas including the Morris Island Lighthouse.
+Pretty vistas including the Morris Island Lighthouse.
 Fish or crab right off the dock.
 If you're a boat owner, it's the ideal place to vacation and boat.
 If you don't have a boat, book your vacation as a package to include our licensed boat captain who will take you on a 1.5hr boat tour.
 Note: All NEW furnishings!
 Contact me regarding a weekly or monthly rental.

 About the Area